EQI Frequently Asked Questions

 • Access-to-destinations data from Caltrans tools and analysis.

-The EQI includes federally recognized Tribal lands in California as part of the demographic overlay.
-All Census blocks that are within or touch a federally recognized Tribal land are screened into the demographic overlay by default.
-However, a Tribe may establish that a particular area of land is under its control, even if not represented as such in the EQI demographic overlay, and therefore should be considered a transportation-based priority population by requesting a consultation with the Caltrans EQI development team.
+The EQI includes federally recognized tribal lands in California as part of the demographic overlay.
+All census blocks that are within or touch a federally recognized tribal land are screened into the demographic overlay by default.
+However, a tribe may establish that a particular area of land is under its control, even if not represented as such in the EQI demographic overlay, and therefore should be considered a transportation-based priority population by requesting a consultation with the Caltrans EQI development team.

 Central to the EQI’s concept is the identification of transportation-based priority populations and the allocation of resources to said populations.
 The EQI only includes variables with spatial significance, meaning that their distribution across the state is spatially significant and has a nexus with transportation.
 The EQI also excludes indicators that cannot be measured at a granular scale.
 Many indicators are only available at the Census tract level (or at even less granular geographic scales), which makes them less useful for transportation analysis.